NeuraiProject/neurai-jswallet/README.md

 This lib needs a lot of testing before being used in production.
 Only use on mainnet if you "play around".
-This lib supports EVR as well (see section at the end)
 ###
 ## Example code